4non-master/DCWRITER/README.md

 3
 ...
 ```
-- token / your token, need token to send message on selected channel (send command on your channel to active writer)
+- token / your token, need to send message on selected channel (send command on your channel to active writer)

 ## [AUTHOR'S]